PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter2/README.md

 ## Description

 The Chapter initiates the deployment of an OpenStack environment in different steps:
-1. Test/Local environment: Running all components discussed in first chapter in a single machine
+1. Test/Local environment: Running all components discussed in first chapter in a single machine for testing using Vagrant and VirtualBox.
-2. Create a private repository to host the infrastructure code for future collaboration and maintenance
-3. Setup a deployer host running a CI/CD Tool - Jenkins
+2. Setup a deployer host running a CI/CD Tool using Jenkins
+3. Create CI/CD pipeline for the OpenStack code deployment.
 4. Include a security stage check in the CI/CD pipeline to scan and test OpenStack services running in Kolla containers before proceeding the deployment in the target environment
-5. CI/CD pipeline enabled to run based on approved/pushed code to the private repository and populate the changes to a target environment after passing through the all stages including security vulnerability check
+5. **Bonus Section 1**: Guide through the different requirements to create a first instance.
+6. **Bonus Section 2**: Troubleshooting of most encoutred issues when running an OpenStack deployment.
+5. **Bonus Section 3**:

+## 1.Deployment in a Local Environment:

+To deploy OpenStack in a test/local environment, an environment can be installed in a physical or virtual machine with the following minimum hardware and software pre-requesities:

+- **Operating System**: Ubuntu 22.04 LTS
+- **CPU**: Minimum of multi-core AMD64 processor with 4 cores
+- **RAM**: Minimum of 8GB RAM
+- **Disk space**: Minimum of 50 GB free storage (root Disk)

+The chapter uses the different tools and software versions:
+- **Vagrant**: Latest Version  ```2.4.1``` (_At the time of writing this edition_).
+- **Jenkins**: Any version for the latest Ubuntu/Debian Jenkins repository (_Description in next section_)

 ## Code - How-To: